ML vs DL vs GenAI: Building a Strong AI Career Foundation

 But thatâs like an aspiring architect focusing only on interior design while ignoring structural engineering.
 The penthouse may look amazing⌠until the building starts cracking.

-Generative AI is the penthouse.
+Generative AI is the roof.
 Machine Learning is the foundation.

 What Are the Core Differences: Machine Learning, Deep Learning, and Generative AI?